kiranreddy4433E/100-Days_Coding_Challenge/Day_7/Day_7.md

 - **Programming Language:** Java
 - **Concepts:** Leap Year Calculation, Conditional Statements, Input Handling

-## 🔗 Links to Code
-- [Day 7 Code Repository](https://github.com/kiranreddy4433E/Day_7/blob/main/pro_19.java): This repository contains the code solution for finding the number of days in a month for a given year.

 ## 📖 Problem Description
 - The task is to take two inputs: a **month** and a **year**, and return the number of days in that month for the given year.
 For February, the program should check if the year is a leap year.
 - **Input/Output Example**: